sstafford4/test-forge-backend/README.md

-# FastAPI CRUD Application with Beanie ODM
+# Test Forge Backend

 [![Coverage Status](https://coveralls.io/repos/github/ucm-cse-prg/fastapi-app/badge.svg?branch=main)](https://coveralls.io/github/ucm-cse-prg/fastapi-app?branch=main)

-This project is a simple CRUD application built with FastAPI, MongoDB (via Beanie and Motor), and Typer for command-line interface commands.
-It also offers Docker support and unit tests with pytest, making deployment and testing easy.

-The application allows users to perform CRUD operations on products via a RESTful API.
+This repository is for the back end of the Test Forge project, built using FastAPI, beanie, and MongoDB.

 ## Table of Contents